-&lt;sup>288 ChargePoint Opening Brief at 7.
+288 ChargePoint Opening Brief at 7.

-&lt;sup>289 ChargePoint Opening Brief at 8.
+289 ChargePoint Opening Brief at 8.

-&lt;sup>290 ChargePoint Opening Brief at 9.
+290 ChargePoint Opening Brief at 9.

-Although Cal Advocates' recommends reviewing data on SCE's MUD deployment through the bridge funding period prior to authorizing the Own and Operate program, we ultimately find it reasonable for SCE to offer its turnkey option to MUDs within DACs.
-We are unpersuaded that reviewing MUD deployments under the bridge funding period will lead to an alternative finding, as the latest Phase 1 Pilot Report SCE had installed 3 ports in MUDs through the initial pilot funding and had 32 sites with reserved funding through the bridge funding period.
-In an effort to maximize ratepayer benefits under the turnkey option, SCE may offer its turnkey option to only MUDs located in DACs.
-Offering a utility-ownership model for MUDs in DACs provides the Commission with a more focused approach to addressing the multiple obstacles to MUD participation in CR2 and will invest the funds in areas where they are most needed.
+that for many MUD owners the obstacle is solely or primarily financial."291 Although Cal Advocates' recommends reviewing data on SCE's MUD deployment through the bridge funding period prior to authorizing the Own and Operate program, we ultimately find it reasonable for SCE to offer its turnkey option to MUDs within DACs.
+We are unpersuaded that reviewing MUD deployments under the bridge funding period will lead to an alternative finding, as the latest Phase 1 Pilot Report SCE had installed 3 ports in MUDs through the initial pilot funding and had 32 sites with reserved funding through the bridge funding period.292 In an effort to maximize ratepayer benefits under the turnkey option, SCE may offer its turnkey option to only MUDs located in DACs.
+Offering a utility-ownership model for MUDs in DACs provides the Commission with a more focused approach to addressing the multiple obstacles to MUD participation in CR2 and will invest the funds in areas where they are most needed.293